Ex-congressman Gary Ackerman accused of violating a teenager

 Former U.S. Rep. Gary Ackerman is being called a sexual "predator" in a lawsuit accusing the New York Democrat of violating a teenager at a Boy Scout camp five decades ago.

-The New York Post reports that in papers filed last week in state Supreme Court, the now 76-year-old Ackerman allegedly abused the 17-year-old while he was a director at the Ten Mile River Camp near upstate Narrowsburg, west Poughkeepsie.
+The New York Post reported Saturday that the now 76-year-old Ackerman allegedly abused the 17-year-old while he was a director at the Ten Mile River Camp near upstate Narrowsburg, west of Poughkeepsie, according to papers filed in state Supreme Court.

-According to the lawsuit, the teen said Ackerman took him to a back road where he tried to fondle him before forcing oral sex.
+In the lawsuit, the teen said Ackerman — then 23 — drove him to a back road where he tried to fondle him before forcing oral sex.

+The Boy Scouts should have been aware that Ackerman was a "known predator" with the potential to harm kids, according to court papers cited by the newspaper.
+The Boy Scouts told the Post they had no record of any allegations against him.

 Comments